m-miley/Cryptocurrencies/README.md

 3D view of our clusters.
 ![Screen Shot 2022-07-22 at 11 17 37 AM](https://user-images.githubusercontent.com/100544761/180483305-68701c56-6cfb-4c7a-84f5-227298cc9a11.png)

 Created Table of tradable coins.
 Table can be sorted and selected.
-Image below is sorted by name ascending.
+Image below is sorted by CoinName ascending.
 ![Screen Shot 2022-07-22 at 1 33 17 PM](https://user-images.githubusercontent.com/100544761/180502735-9078a8b8-a932-421a-9b5f-67ba8cca7c34.png)

 MinMaxScaler() to better view the relationship between coin supply and mined.